PierreLorenzi/HyperCardPreview/StackFormat.md

 0x0 | Block Header | Header of the block.
 Type is `PAGE` 0x10 | SInt32 | ID of the list
 0x14 | UInt32 | Checksum (to check it, cf the procedure)
-0x18 | Card Reference[] | The references to the cards
+0x18 | Card Reference[] | The references of the cards

 ### Card

-A card block contains the properties of a card, followed by a list of the parts (buttons and fields mixed), followed by a list of the text contents of the parts (including buttons), followed by the card name, followed by the card script.
+A card block contains the properties of a card, followed by the list of the parts (buttons and fields mixed), followed by a list of the text contents of the parts (including buttons), followed by the card name, followed by the card script.

 Offset | Type | Content
 --- | --- | ---
 0x0 | Block Header | Header of the block.
 Type is `CARD`, and the ID of the block is the same as the ID of the card in HyperCard
 0x10 | SInt32 | ID of the bitmap block storing the card picture.
 If zero, the card is transparent.
-0x14 | UInt16 | Flags, Bit 14: cantDelete, Bit 13: (not showPict), Bit 11: dontSearch
+0x14 | UInt16 | Flags, Bit 14: cant delete, Bit 13: (not show pict), Bit 11: dont search
 0x16 | UInt16 | *Alignment bytes, =0*
 0x18 | *8 bytes* | *=0*
 0x20 | SInt32 | ID of the page referencing this card